Andrew Vaughn Player Props: White Sox vs. Rangers

 Andrew Vaughn At The Plate

-- Vaughn has an RBI in 25 of 70 games this season, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in four contests.
+- Vaughn has had at least one RBI in 36.6% of his games this year (26 of 71), with two or more RBI 11 times (15.5%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.